AIAScience/mflux-ai-tutorials/ml-pipeline/content.md

 ## Tutorial

 In this tutorial we will create a complete machine learning pipeline using [Kedro](https://github.com/quantumblacklabs/kedro).
-We will use create a pipline for the video classification problem.
+We will create a pipline for the video classification problem.

 ## Creating the tutorial project